mvsnbharath/CSE-544/README.md

 # CSE-544
-This repository shows my work in CSE-544 (Probability and Statistics For Data Science) I have taken this course in Spring 2020.
+This repository shows my work in CSE-544 (Probability and Statistics For Data Science).

+I have taken this course in Spring 2020.

 I have the following in the repo: